 6.12 Support AIMLE client selection subscription and notification

 This functionality is related to the AIMLE client selection subscription request and notification to enable VAL Servers to subscribe for monitoring AIML members who meet criteria for performing an AIMLE service, selecting AIMLE clients and receiving notification when there is an update on the selected and re-selected AIML client’s status when re-selection is performed according to AIML member selection criteria.

+When permitted by policy and federation agreement, this functionality may support monitoring of selected AIMLE clients across domains/PLMNs.
+If selected AIMLE clients are located in another domain/PLMN, the AIMLE server may establish a selection subscription with a peer AIMLE server in that domain/PLMN to receive notifications on the status of the selected/de-selected AIMLE clients.
+Based on local monitoring and/or notifications from the peer AIMLE server, the AIMLE server may perform re-selection, including replacement of remote-domain AIMLE clients with local-domain AIMLE clients when available.
+The AIMLE server may provide the VAL server with consolidated notifications of the selected/de-selected AIMLE clients.

 ==============Next change==============